 + Great voice acting.

 + Amazing music & sound.

 + Good gameplay.

 – The enemies may respawn but too few to be of any danger.

 – Framerate issues.

 Do you need to buy this game?
 Why are you asking me this question?
 Yes!
 Yes, you should.
 It’s a great game and I found this game very enjoyable.
 The flaws of the game might get a bit in the game, and the multiplayer is decent.

-But for the great gameplay and the amazing visuals, the game is worth of a playthrough.
-Even if you have to sit through annoying quick time events.
+But for the great gameplay and the amazing visuals, the game is worthy of a playthrough.
+Even if you have to sit through annoying quick-time events.